Skip to main content

 Conclusion

-In the next article, we will be learning how you can display different things depending on different conditions either using if statements within the Javascript logic of the component or the logical and ternary operators within the Markup itself.
+In the next article, we will learn how to display different elements depending on specific conditions, using either if statements within the JavaScript logic of the component or a ternary operator inside the Markup itself.